Planning for pregnancy

 - Improve your diet if it's not well balanced.
 Add vegetables (especially orange or dark green ones), fruits, whole grains, and low-fat or fat-free dairy products to your diet.
 Cut back on sugary, salty or fatty foods.
 Eating well will help make sure your baby starts out with a good supply of nutrients.

 - Stop risky habits, such as smoking and drinking.
 Smokers increase their risk of serious pregnancy complications, including stillbirth.
-And when a pregnant woman drinks alcohol, it is quickly absorbed in her baby's blood.
+And when a pregnant woman drinks alcohol, it is quickly absorbed into her baby's blood.
 As a result, her baby may suffer health problems.
 If you're a smoker, ask your doctor for help quitting.
 Do the same if you drink alcohol or use other drugs and think it may be hard to stop.
 Your doctor is available to help you—not judge you.

 Some of these changes may take real effort.
 But consider your reward: the knowledge that you gave your baby a head start on a healthy life.